openapi-ts/openapi-typescript/packages/openapi-typescript/CONTRIBUTING.md

 #### Tip: use ASTExplorer.net!

 Working with the TypeScript AST can be daunting.
-Luckly, there’s [astexplorer.net](https://astexplorer.net) which makes it much more accessible.
+Luckily, there’s [astexplorer.net](https://astexplorer.net) which makes it much more accessible.
 Rather than trying to build an AST from scratch (which is near impossible), instead:

 1. Switch to the **typescript** parser in the top menu
 2. Type out code in the left-hand panel